 Beth grinned, nodded, and pulled some papers out of her briefcase and handed them to Mr. Williams.
 “You read me like a book, Michael.
 So, do you agree with what these two fine young gentlemen say they agree to?”

 “I would recommend that they agree and sign the letters which I will review and initial.
 I will then give each of them their copies which they can sign, if after reading the documents they still agree.
 For each of them it must be their decision.”

 “Michael, you can use this conference room to peruse the documents.
 So, I’m finished here until you’ve reviewed the documents,” Beth said.
 “Does anyone have any more questions?”

 “Uh… excuse me, Ms. Wolman,” I said, “I have two questions.
 What’s going to happen with Otto Vanvelick, and will we be in the actual plea bargain meeting?”

 “Otto Vanvelick will be arrested on several felony charges.
 With the testimony of Carlton Ramsen, the provenance of the money orders, and the material provided for Lawrence Wilde, and the testimony of Mr. Wilde, Otto Vanvelick will face at a minimum a significant fine payable to the County Superior Court and the District Attorney’s office, a fine to cover the expenses of Lawrence Wilde and his firm relating to this situation, and a sentence in County Jail or State Prison to be determined by the court.

-“The only people in the plea bargain meeting will be one of my assistants who’s a specialist in plea bargains, Carlton Ramsen, and the Public Defender assigned to assist Mr. Ramsen.
+“The only people in the plea bargain meeting will be one of my assistants who’s a specialist in plea bargains, Carlton Ramsen, and Lee Ramsen and the Public Defender assigned to assist him.
 I assume the plea bargain meeting will be completed quickly and to our mutual benefit.”

 “Can we watch it, like through a one-way window like on TV?”
 I grinned.